queyrusi/cropseed/README.md

 # cropseed: Crop Seed Classification and Segmentation Exploration

 Notebooks surrounding seed classification and segmentation.
+Second notebook is part of a project for a course at ENSTA Paris.

 ## Main Files in the repository
 + [Basic corn/wheat seed classification with data augmentation, and classic detection method](https://github.com/queyrusi/cropseed/blob/main/crop_seed_classifier.ipynb)